Tax implications of remote working in ThailandHLB Tax Team

 Key features of the MLI include tax-treaty measures to prevent treaty abuse, improve dispute resolutions, neutralize the effects of hybrid mismatch arrangements, and to prevent the artificial avoidance of permanent establishment status—specifically a call to prevent the use of certain common tax avoidance strategies that circumvent the existing permanent establishment definitions.

-As the Thailand Revenue Department does not provide any special tax privileges for foreigners working in Thailand on a work-from-Thailand professional visa, it will be important for a foreign employer to understand whether an employee working remotely in Thailand will create a taxable presence for them in Thailand.
+It will be important for a foreign employer to understand whether an employee working remotely in Thailand will create a taxable presence for them in Thailand.

 Hopefully the employer is tax resident in a country that has a DTA with Thailand otherwise only the very wide taxing provisions of the Revenue Code will apply.